-What could be better than mixing hot sauce with butter?
-This delicious, homemade buffalo sauce is flavored with a few spices to make it even more tasty.
-It's definitely the secret sauce to making your next batch of wings even more addictive!
+This delicious, homemade buffalo sauce is flavored with lots of butter and a few spices to make it way more tasty than any store-bought version.
+It's definitely the secret to making your next batch of wings even more addictive!

-Buffalo sauce consists of cayenne pepper hot sauce, melted butter, and seasonings.
-Cayenne pepper is often added to make the sauce more spicy, but I left it out to keep the sauce more mild.
-The other seasonings are freshly minced garlic, salt, vinegar, sugar, onion powder, and Worcestershire sauce.
+It consists of cayenne pepper hot sauce, melted butter, and seasonings.
+Cayenne pepper is often added to make it more spicy, but I left it out to keep it more mild.
+The other seasonings are freshly minced garlic, salt, vinegar, sugar, onion powder, and Worcestershire.

-Buffalo sauce does in fact come from Buffalo, New York.
-Teressa Bellissimo created buffalo sauce in 1964, and coated deep-fried chicken wings in her special sauce to create the first buffalo wings.
-Anchor Bar, the place where buffalo sauce was invented, is still open today and serves buffalo wings according to Teressa's secret recipe.
+It does in fact come from Buffalo, New York.
+Teressa Bellissimo created this condiment in 1964, and coated deep-fried chicken wings in it to create the first buffalo wings.
+Anchor Bar, the place where this condiment was invented, is still open today and serves buffalo wings according to Teressa's secret recipe.

 Buffalo Wing Sauce vs. Hot Sauce

-Hot sauce is just that; hot sauce.
-Buffalo wing sauce is hot sauce mixed with melted butter and seasonings.
-The butter adds flavor and cuts some of the spiciness, while the seasonings (salt, onion powder, cayenne pepper, Worcestershire sauce, sugar, and vinegar) make the sauce taste even better.
+Wing sauce is different, because it is hot sauce mixed with melted butter and seasonings.
+The butter adds flavor and cuts some of the spiciness, while the seasonings (salt, onion powder, cayenne pepper, Worcestershire, sugar, and vinegar) make it taste even better.

-- Boil the sauce.
-This helps the sauce thicken, which will make it stick better.
+- Boil it to thicken it, which will make it stick better.

-- Let the sauce cool.
-Let the sauce cool to room temperature, stirring occasionally, until it's thickened.
+- Let it cool to room temperature, stirring occasionally, until it's thickened.

 - Add a slurry.
-If your sauce still isn't thick enough, make a slurry with cornstarch and water, add to the sauce, and boil until thickened.
+If it still isn't thick enough, make a slurry with cornstarch and water, add to the mixture, and boil until thickened.

 Buffalo sauce isn't the healthiest condiment out there, so just have it in moderation.
-Two tablespoons of homemade buffalo sauce contains 85 calories, 9.3g of fat, and 741 mg of sodium.
+Two tablespoons contains 85 calories, 9.3g of fat, and 741 mg of sodium.
 At least it is super low in carbs!
 For more nutritional information, scroll to the bottom of the recipe card.

-I'd recommend eating homemade buffalo sauce up within a couple weeks of making it, since it doesn't contain preservatives like store bought.
-You can always freeze the sauce for longer storage.
+I'd recommend eating this homemade version within a couple weeks of making it, since it doesn't contain preservatives like store bought.
+You can always freeze it for longer storage.

-Yes, you can freeze buffalo sauce!
+Yes, you can freeze this condiment!
 Simply seal it inside of an airtight container and freeze for up to 6 months.
 Defrost in the fridge overnight, or at room temperature for a couple of hours.
-You'll want to reheat and re-whisk the sauce before using.
+You'll want to reheat and re-whisk it before using.

 Gather the ingredients.
-You'll need Frank's Red Hot Original hot sauce, butter, garlic, salt, Worcestershire sauce, onion powder, sugar, and a little white vinegar.
+You'll need Frank's Red Hot Original, butter, garlic, salt, Worcestershire, onion powder, sugar, and a little white vinegar.

 Place all the ingredients into a small saucepan.

-Set over medium heat and whisk constantly until the butter has melted and the sauce is simmering.
+Set over medium heat and whisk constantly until the butter has melted and the mixture is simmering.

-Pour the sauce into a bowl and let it cool to room temperature, whisking occasionally as it cools.
-This will re-incorporate any butter that separates, ensuring a beautifully smooth and thick sauce as it cools.
+Pour into a bowl and let it cool to room temperature, whisking occasionally as it cools.
+This will re-incorporate any butter that separates, ensuring a beautifully smooth and thick texture as it cools.

 Dip some chicken wings into your homemade buffalo sauce, serve with celery sticks and blue cheese dressing, and you're all set!

-- Use Frank's Red Hot Original Hot Sauce.
+- Use Frank's Red Hot Original.
 It's a vinegar based cayenne pepper sauce and has the right amount of heat.

 - Want to up the heat?
 Decrease the butter by 2 tablespoons, add an extra teaspoon of vinegar, and add cayenne pepper to taste.

-- Change up the flavor by adding extra garlic, BBQ sauce, minced jalapeños, liquid smoke, or teriyaki sauce.
+- Change up the flavor by adding extra garlic, BBQ sauce, minced jalapeños, liquid smoke, or teriyaki.

-- Simmer the sauce for 30 seconds or so to help it thicken.
+- Simmer for 30 seconds or so to help it thicken.

-- Whisk the sauce occasionally as it cools to help incorporate the butter and give it a smoother texture.
+- Whisk occasionally as it cools to help incorporate the butter and give it a smoother texture.

-- Let the sauce cool and thicken before using.
+- Let it cool and thicken before using.
 This will help it stick to the wings better.

-- Frank's Red Hot Sauce: this not-too-spicy hot sauce is the preferred choice for buffalo sauce.
+- Frank's Red Hot Original: this is the preferred condiment that adds heat to this recipe.

-- Small Saucepan: this heavy-bottomed saucepan is the perfect size for whipping up this sauce.
+- Small Saucepan: this heavy-bottomed saucepan is the perfect size for this recipe.

-- Stainless Steel Whisks: these sturdy, rust-resistant whisks will help your sauce get velvety smooth.
+- Stainless Steel Whisks: these sturdy, rust-resistant whisks will help your condiments get velvety smooth.

 - Measuring Spoons: these stainless steel spoons have nice long handles and are easy to clean.

 Make the best homemade buffalo sauce with this easy recipe.
-This wing sauce is made from scratch with Frank’s Red Hot sauce, melted butter, garlic, and spices.
+This wing sauce is made from scratch with Frank’s Red Hot, melted butter, garlic, and spices.
 It will definitely take your wings to the next level!